merriam/pyUI/doc/log.md

 Spent an hour on devEnv again.
 Still can't get pylint doing the right thing.

 Linked a readme to the plan doc.
-Made a simple integration test, but no test yet.
+Added integration test to makes.

-starting.
+Even though HFS+ is not case sensitive, the import statement is.